Sporveien T-banen

 Sporveien T-banen AS is a limited company that is responsible for operating Oslo Metro (Oslo T-bane), the rapid transit in Oslo, Norway.
-The company is owned by Sporveien, which is owned by the city council.
+The company is owned by Sporveien, which is owned by the municipal Oslo.
 Sporveien operates on a contract with Ruter, the public transport administration in Oslo and Akershus.

-The company has 521 employees, and operates 217 metro cars with a line length of 103.9 km.
-A total of 63.5 million passengers used the rapid transit in Oslo in 2005, 36% of the total public transport ridership in the city.
+The company has 594 employees, and operates 115 metro cars.
+A total of 101 million passengers used the rapid transit in Oslo in 2022.